Skip to content

 Here’s a listing of past kid-friendly theatre performances we’ve reviewed!
 Keep in mind, these shows may come back into town sometime in the future or at a different theatre.

-Ford's Theatre performance poster featuring Scrooge and the ghost of Christmas past.
+Kids' Theater - Ford's Theatre performance poster featuring Scrooge and the ghost of Christmas past.

 The Official Performance Poster featuring Scrooge & The Ghost of Christmas Past